photoprism/photoprism-docs/docs/user-guide/faq.md

 ### I already indexed some files.
 Why are Folders, Calendar and Moments still empty? ###
 Folders, Calendar and Moments are populated at the end of the indexing process.

+### Why does the count in *Search* not match the count of files in *Originals* ###
+The *Originals* section shows files, whereas the *Search* shows photos and videos.

+Photos and video can consist of multiple files:

+* A raw file + related jpg file + related xmp file = 3 files but 1 photo
+* A mp4 file + related jpg file = 2 files but 1 video

+It is also possible that multiple .jpg files are stacked because they are related to each other.

+### Why is the count for *Originals* higher than the number of files physically existing in my originals directory? ###
+During indexing your files, PhotoPrism creates a .jpg Version for all other file types than .jpg (e.g. RAWS, Videos, PNGs etc).
+These files are stored in /storage/sidecar (unless configured otherwise).
+In the UI they are shown in the *Originals* section and added to its count.

+### Why do some of my photos without geolocation information show a random location ? ###
+PhotoPrism estimates the location of photos witout geolocation from photos that have been taken on the same day.
+You can disable estimations in [Settings](./settings/general.md).